Here Are Some More Things That Could Be Helpful For You!

-- Tricare gives healthcare coverage for members of the armed services and their families, including surviving spouses.
+- TRICARE provides healthcare coverage for qualified members of the armed services and their families, including surviving spouses.
 It offers several health plans and special programs, with eligibility based on the nature of the applicant’s service.

 About Elderly and Disability Assistance

 The Social Security Administration offers these benefits through two programs.
-Supplemental Security Income, or SSI is available to qualifying blind, disabled or aged applicants with a limited income, including children.
-On the other hand, SSI disability (SSDI) is offered to disabled or blind workers who are unable to work due to long-term impairments.
+Supplemental Security Income (SSI) is available to qualifying blind, disabled or aged applicants with a limited income, including children.
+On the other hand, Social Security Disability Insurance (SSDI) is offered to disabled or blind workers who are unable to work due to long-term impairments.
 SSDI payments are based on work credits and history, while the SSI is not based on work requirements.

 About Housing Assistance

 Some private owners also give house hunters the option to rent-to-own a property, which allows them to buy a house through a non-traditional option.
-Instead, each rent payment bringers renters one step closer to owning the property.
+Instead, each rent payment brings renters one step closer to owning a property.
 A rent-to-own option can even help renters improve their credit scores enough to secure a mortgage to pay for the remaining cost of the home when necessary.

 About Education Assistance